Works with Live Art Danmark

 About the Artist

 Christopher is a syncretic artist who prefers to be called maker and whose projects range over a wide variety of artistic fields and media.
 In collective and solo projects he has dealt with research in the field of ritual music, sacred culture, and primitivism focusing on their abstraction and re-contextualization in happenings and exhibitions.
-Outside of his interest in experimental music, in 2010 he started with the alias Hush Hush a pop music project placed outside of the art world to become an actual commercial product.
+Outside of his interest in experimental music, in 2010 he started a pop music project placed outside of the art world to become an actual commercial product under the alias Hush Hush.

 Fabrics, costumes, tapestries, masks and quilts represent the main part of his handcraft-based artworks production.
 Often created in collaboration with Sol Calero (1982, Caracas), these rich patterned textiles echo an ancient and long tradition and find their significance also in the precision of its time-based manufacture.